When it comes to fast and easy painting with great coverage, nothing beats a good paint sprayer.

 If you only need a sprayer for a one-off project, many businesses such as hardware and home improvement stores rent them.
 Renting can be more expensive in the long run, however, with a day’s rental costing just under $100 on average.

-For personal use, there are three main types of paint sprayer models available:
+For personal use, three main types of paint sprayer models are available.

 Air-based sprayers use an air compressor to atomize and apply the materials you’re working with.
-Due to the immense amount of pressure that air compressors produce, they’re very good at blasting large volumes of paint in a short span of time.
-However, this also produces a lot of overspray, which means more wasted material (and, potentially, more of a mess).
+Due to the immense pressure that air compressors produce, they’re very good at blasting large volumes of paint in a short time.
+However, this also produces a lot of overspray, which means more wasted material and, potentially, more of a mess.
 These models are generally very affordable, usually costing under $50.

 Airless sprayers have their own electric or gas-powered generators that help atomize the materials without the need for air, spraying more in a shorter amount of time.
 Like air-based sprayers, they’re very powerful and can produce a lot of overspray if not properly adjusted.
 Airless models can range anywhere from $100 to $400, depending on size and features.